EvanWY/CarND-LaneLines-P1/writeup.md

 3. Use the lane from last frame to calculate the new lane, so that it's more stable

 ![alt text][image2]

+To complete the challenge, here are my modification to draw_lines()

+1. Used angle to filter out lines, only keep lines with a slope between 0.5 and 2.0
+2. Instead of keep the longest line, I calculate the average starting point end ending point of all lines for both left and right lane
+3. Extended line until it touch the bottom of the screen

+![alt text][image3]

 ### 2. Identify potential shortcomings with your current pipeline